chloroken/daytripper/README.md

 How to build:

 	• To compile the source code, clone this repo and open the entire folder with Unity.
+	• Navigate to and open the `MapScene.unity` scene file.
+Now you can run the game.

 How to contribute:

 	• Clone the repo, tinker with Unity, and submit a pull request when done.
 	• Specifically, changes like refactoring & code cleaning are most helpful at this time.
 	• Once the framework is further developed, feature addition will open up.